workstation1/fxc/README.md

 ## fxc Features

-* Decentralization: Permission-free, anyone can become a validator by staking `CET`.
+* Decentralization: Permission-free, anyone can become a validator by staking `FTT`.
 * EVM compatibility: Fully compatible with Ethereum virtual machine(EVM), which means that almost all DApps, ecosystem components and tools on Ethereum can be migrated to `FXC` directly or with very small changes.
 * High performance: 600+ TPS, 3s block time